 - Spine Stretch: If you’ve been sitting down too long and collecting those wins, then this stretch could be just what you need.
 As the name suggests, it’s designed to stretch out your spine and requires you to lay on your back with a small cushion or pillow under your head.
 Your arms should be straight out to sides in a ‘T’ post and your knees should be together with your feet flat on the ground.
 Breath in and out.
 On the exhale, roll your knees and pelvis to one side, while keeping your shoulders on the ground.
 Breathe in, as you return to the starting position and then roll your knees to the other side as you breathe out.

 Maintain a Good Sleep Posture

-Not the same as bed rest, which can be detrimental for alleviating lower back pain, it’s important to maintain a good sleep posture which keeps your spine in alignment.
-As much as it can be easy to fall asleep in your gaming chair after a a few hours of play, it’s not doing your back any favours.
+Not the same as bed rest, which can be detrimental for alleviating lower back pain, it’s important to maintain a good sleep posture that keeps your spine in alignment.
+As much as it can be easy to fall asleep in your gaming chair after a few hours of play, it’s not doing your back any favors.
 And in a vicious feedback loop, much like maintaining sitting and standing posture, lower back pain can prevent you from getting proper restful sleep.